demoAccount0205/demoAccount0205.github.io/_pages/about.md

   - /about.html
 ---

 I'm Dhruv, a computer science undergrad who was born and brought up in Mumbai, India.
 Currently I'm studying at Manipal Institute of Technology.
+Here's my (slightly outdated) [Résumé](https://demoAccount0205.github.io/Resume.pdf).

 I'm part of my University's [AI Robotics Team](http://projectmanas.in) where I'm the Head of AI.
 I spend my evenings at the workshop(Project MANAS) where i work alongside a team of 50+ members from different disciplines on developing our Autonomous car EVE and various other projects.
 I've interned at [Active.ai](https://active.ai/) as a machine learning intern where I got to work with basic NLP on differnt tasks.